tomjoht/tomjoht.github.io/_posts/2020/5/2020-06-18-what-makes-a-good-covid-sign.md

 <img src="https://idratherbewritingmedia.com/images/covid_sign7.jpg" alt="Sign 7" />

 This sign prompts people who would normally pause here to look at cows, sheep, and other animals to keep moving, since congregating in one area leads to crowds.
-Other signs in this farm area are equally humorous -- "Sheep your distance!"
+Other signs in this farm area are equally humorous -- "Sheep your distance!" and "You goat this!"

-Humor works well here, but the signs don't need to do much work because there are either wood panels or canvas cloth covering the fences anyway and no animals to see.
+Humor works well here, but the signs don't need to do much work because there is heavy black canvas covering the fences anyway and no animals to see.
 Most people appreciate good puns, though.
 I've seen subreddit threads go on and on with puns sometimes.

 That said, it's probably tricky to be funny during a time when thousands of people are dying in a pandemic.
 Humor probably only works in a small number of scenarios, such as with farm signs.